 This documentation has been retired and might not be updated.
 The products, services, or technologies mentioned in this content are no longer supported.
-See <new-article>.
+See What is Unity Catalog?.

 August 25, 2022

 Unity Catalog is now generally available on Databricks.

 This article describes Unity Catalog as of the date of its GA release.
 It focuses primarily on the features and updates added to Unity Catalog since the Public Preview.
 For current information about Unity Catalog, see What is Unity Catalog?.
 For release notes that describe updates to Unity Catalog since GA, see Databricks platform release notes and Databricks Runtime release notes versions and compatibility.